R-Tharanka/coding-club-webdev1/README.md

 ```

 ## 🤝 Contributing
 Contributions are welcome!

+1. Fork the project
+2. Create a feature branch (`git checkout -b feature/YourFeature`)
+3. Commit your changes (`git commit -m 'Add YourFeature'`)
+4. Push to the branch (`git push origin feature/YourFeature`)
+5. Open a Pull Request

 Please feel free to submit a Pull Request.

 ## 📜 License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/R-Tharanka/coding-club-webdev1/blob/4980b9603a3385132840f22c67fd39093563e70f/LICENSE) file for details.